Hyvve-Movement/hyvve-contracts/README.md

 ### CLI Cheatsheet

-For quick reference, we've created a comprehensive CLI cheatsheet that lists all available commands with their parameters and examples.
+For more detailed information about the CLI, we added a comprehensive [CLI documentation](scripts/README.md) and the [CLI Cheat Sheet](scripts/CHEATSHEET.md).

 The [CLI Cheatsheet](scripts/CHEATSHEET.md) includes: